adowlin/project-3-brew-exchange/README.md

 - Navbar:
     - Clicking the site logo in the navbar correctly directs back to the site's home page.
     - All navigation links direct the user to the correct site page for each link.
-    - Collabsable sidebar button opens the sidbar navigation element on mobile devices.
+    - Collapsible sidebar button opens the sidebar navigation element on mobile devices.
-    - All navigation links within the collapsable sidebar correctly direct the user to the corresponding site page.
+    - All navigation links within the collapsible sidebar correctly direct the user to the corresponding site page.
     - Hovering over the navigation links triggers the expected hover effect color.
     - Login & Register navigation links only appear when the user is unauthenticated, and correctly direct to their respective pages.
-    - Profile and Logout navigation links correctly appear only when a user is already logged in, and correctly direct to the Profile page, and log the user out, repectively.
+    - Profile and Logout navigation links correctly appear only when a user is already logged in, and correctly direct to the Profile page, and log the user out, respectively.
     - Manage Brew Methods navigation link appears only when the "admin" user is logged in, and correctly directs to the Brew Methods page.
 - Footer:
     - External links open the correct external site in a new tab.